VuCole-JavaFinal/FinalProject/README.md

 --------
 3.Play the room you want.

-  -after you entered number 3, you will choose the room you want to play again.
+ -After you entered number 3, you will choose the room you want to play again.
-  -This is for just in case when the program accidently end.
+ This is for just in case when the program accidently end.

 --------